honglu2875/hironaka-experiments/5x3-surface-singularities/README.md

-# some checkpoints (without fine-tuning/small-scale)
+# Some checkpoint results (without fine-tuning/small-scale)
 Here are the blowup trees given by a couple trained agents.
 But the hyperparameters are not fine-tuned and they are very small scale.

 Recall that each integral point corresponds to a monomial, and we are considering the hypersurface defined by the sum of the monomial.
 For example, an initial state of $[[2,0,0], [0,2,0], [0,0,3]]$ corresponds to

 $$x^2+y^2+z^3=0$$.

 Feel free to check out the [best model](#model-with-0.14-score-against-choose-first/choose-last).
 The rules of games are changed slightly (reposition the points after making the coordinate changes, so that we disregard the exceptional divisors).
 There are a lot of game states (existence of one of $[1, 0, 0], [0, 1, 0], [0, 0, 1]$ in the game state already implies smoothness).
-Thus, the trees contain a lot of redundancy.
+Thus, **the trees contain a lot of redundancy**.

 ## model with 0.1 score against choose-first/choose-last